 7. Whales

 Humpback whales, killer whales, beluga whales, you can see them all when visiting Canada.
-The most popular way to see them is a whale watching tour departing from Vancouver or Vancouver Island in British Columbia.
+A whale-watching tour from Vancouver or Vancouver Island in British Columbia is the most popular way to see them.
 Some tour companies even offer a whale spotting guarantee, or you get the next tour for free.

 Our experience with whales